Tooth extraction is a dental procedure in which one or more teeth are removed from the mouth.

-Another case in which extraction becomes necessary is that you have a tooth that wants to come out but can’t because there’s no space for it.
+Another case in which extraction may be necessary is that you have a tooth that wants to come out but can’t because there’s no space for it.

-If the pulp of the tooth is infected, a root canal treatment is usually the recommended treatment option, but if it’s too far gone and the antibiotics or root canal are not enough, extraction becomes the only option available.
+If the pulp of the tooth is infected, a root canal treatment is usually the recommended treatment option, but if it’s too far gone and the antibiotics or root canal are not enough, extraction may be the only option available.

 This is also the case if an abscess has formed.
-In the case of gum infection too, when the tooth becomes loose, removal is recommended.
+In the case of gum infection too, when the tooth becomes loose, removal may be recommended.

-Another situation in which extraction is necessary is where the immune system of a person is compromised.
+Another situation in which extraction may be necessary is when the immune system of a person is compromised.

 Impacted Wisdom Teeth